 Fishing methods and key species

 The TSTRLF is based on a single species: tropical rock lobster (Panulirus ornatus).
 It is predominantly a dive-based, hand-collection fishery.
-Divers use surface-supplied air (hookah) or free-dive, and work from 4–6 metre tenders (one diver per tender).
+Divers use surface-supplied air (hookah) or free-dive, and predominantly work from 6-metre vessels (one diver per vessel).
 Some lobsters are also collected at night on shallow reef flats by fishers using a light and handheld spear or scoop net.

-Operators can use motherships (primary vessels; large catch-storage vessels) in conjunction with smaller fishing vessels (tenders).
-The TVH vessels predominately use hookah gear and operate using primary vessels with tenders.
+Operators can use motherships (primary vessels; large catch-storage vessels) in conjunction with smaller fishing vessels (tenders), or operate fishing vessels individually.
+The TVH Sector predominantly uses hookah gear and operates using primary vessels with tenders.
 This allows these vessels to travel to more distant fishing grounds and fish for a few days to several weeks.
-In contrast, TIB Sector operators predominantly work from small dinghies (<6 metres) and undertake trips of one or two days, with divers working from smaller boats that depart from their local island communities.
-In recent years, however, an increasing number of TIB Sector operators have used motherships in conjunction with fishing tenders and hookah equipment.
-This has allowed TIB Sector operators to retain a greater number of live rock lobster, which attracts a higher and more consistent market price than frozen rock lobster tails.
+In contrast, TIB Sector operators predominantly work from small dinghies (<6 metres long) and undertake trips of one or two days, with divers working from smaller boats that depart from their local island communities.
+The TIB Sector has significantly increased its supply to market of live lobsters as opposed to tailed lobster over the past five to six years.
+This has been facilitated by changes in fishing behaviour and improved logistics chains rather than a change in the types of boats used in operations.

-The input controls that currently apply to the TSTRLF include a limited commercial fishing season (from 1 December to 30 September); a ban on the use of hookah gear between 1 October and 31 January, and around most new and full moon periods; and gear restrictions that limit the collection of lobsters only by hand or by handheld implements such as snares, nets or spears.
-In addition to the non-binding TAC, other output controls include minimum size limits for commercially caught lobsters of 90 mm carapace length or 115 mm tail length; and a prohibition on the possession of tropical rock lobster meat that has been removed from any part of a tropical rock lobster, on any boat, unless that lobster was taken in the course of traditional fishing.
+While the management plan is being implemented, a range of input controls are in place, including a limited commercial fishing season (from 1 December to 30 September); a ban on the use of hookah gear between 1 October and 31 January, and around specified new and full moon periods; and gear restrictions that limit the collection of lobsters to hand collection, or collection by handheld implements such as snares, scoop nets or spears.
+In addition to the TAC, other output controls include minimum size limits for commercially caught lobsters of 90 mm carapace length or 115 mm tail length, and a prohibition on the possession of tropical rock lobster meat that has been removed from any part of a tropical rock lobster, on any boat, unless that lobster was taken in the course of traditional fishing.

 PNG: 0 tender-days (in Australian waters)